fachry-isl/fachry-isl.github.io/_posts/2023-1-30-idx_loan_project.md

 ```
     Counter({0: 329470, 1: 329470})

 We can see after the resampling the proportion of the data is 50/50 for both classes.
-However, The specific ratio of the minority and majority class will varies depending on the dataset.
-To find the best ratio we just have to train the model in different ratios and compare it performances on different ratios.
+However, The specific ratio of the minority and majority classes will vary depending on the dataset.
+To find the best ratio we just have to train the model in different ratios and compare its performances on different ratios.

 #### Logistic Regression: Resample ratio Tuning
-In this step I have try different over and under proportions and see how it affects the performance of the Logistic Regression models.
+In this step, I have tried different over and under proportions and see how it affects the performance of the Logistic Regression models.

 ```python